awolrob/stock-watch/README.md

 ## Phase 2 - Make it SOCIAL!

-add the ME (user profile page) add the reactions to people's wishlist (after the stock cards) and stock picks (in each card below the shart)
+add the ME (user profile page) add the reactions to people's watchlist (after the stock cards) and stock picks (in each card below the shart)

 add a link on the stock card to the customer's web site